-Fudenberg and Liang (2019) use supervised machine learning algorithms to predict on which normal-form games observed play will differ from alternative theories of strategic behavior and then generate new normal-form games where a particular theory will predict poorly.
+Fudenberg and Liang (2019) use supervised machine learning algorithms to predict on which normal-form games will observed play differ from alternative theories of strategic behavior.
+They use the resulting prediction function to generate new normal-form games where a particular theory will predict poorly.
 This intuitive procedure can be formally reinterpreted as a heuristic solution to our adversarial characterization of anomalies tailored to the models of strategic behavior they study.
-Ludwig and Mullainathan (2023) develop a morphing procedure for images based on generative adversarial networks in order to uncover implicit characteristics of defendant mugshots that affect pretrial release decisions.
-Our adversarial learning and dataset morphing procedures are general-purpose procedures that enable researchers to search for anomalies given any formal theory.
+Ludwig and Mullainathan (2023) develop a morphing procedure for images based on generative adversarial networks in order to uncover implicit characteristics of defendant mug-shots that affect pretrial release decisions.
+Our procedures are general-purpose, enabling researchers to search for anomalies given any formal theory that places restrictions on the relationship between some features x and modeled outcome y^ .

-2 Theories and the Anomaly Generation Problem
+2 Theories and the anomaly generation problem